Why are we doing it?

 It's much more than an award celebration...

-The Charles Faram International Hop Awards is an annual competition to recognise the commitment of growers and the best hop variety sample from the Charles Faram Hop Development Program.
+The Charles Faram International Hop Awards is an annual competition to recognise the commitment of growers and the best hop variety sample from the Charles Faram Hop Development Programme.

-The Charles Faram International Hop Awards have been established to recognise the commitment of growers in the Charles Faram Hop Development Program.
-The program was set up to develop new varieties that concentrate on new flavours, disease resistance, sustainability and combatting environmental issues.
+The Charles Faram International Hop Awards have been established to recognise the commitment of growers in the Charles Faram Hop Development Programme.
+The programme was set up to develop new varieties that concentrate on new flavours, disease resistance, sustainability and combatting environmental issues.

 Besides winning the awards, the growers are given in-depth feedback from the judges.
 Judges are head brewers that have been asked to consider the type of characteristics that they are looking for as well as to judge aroma and quality.
 The results are an excellent way to benchmark best practices and raise quality across all farms.